 What about the future?

-Before applying for citizenship, you need to have been a permanent resident of Thailand for five years, and either owned your own business in Thailand or worked for a Thai company for three years.
+Before applying for citizenship, you need to have been a permanent resident of Thailand for ten years, and either owned your own business in Thailand or worked for a Thai company for three years.

 7. The United Arab Emirates